pete-mba5/pete-mba5.github.io/_posts/2024-11-24-picture-of-the-day.markdown

 I worked in the garden for a while.
 Maybe I have finally killed my lavender.
 Let's see in spring.

 I will finish Harari's book today.
 Yesterday I read a very strange piece about the blockchain.
-The author seems to fear that governments owning 51% of it, will be able to remove the histor tracking.
+The author seems to fear that governments owning 51% of it, will be able to remove the history tracking.
 I cannot get it, since the blockchain is decentralized and one of the USP is the track of every single operation.
 Anyhow, I will sleep well tonight.